TigerGraph Cloud FAQ

 For complex loading jobs through GSQL Web Shell for paid tier solutions, please submit a support ticket from your cloud portal for more information.

-As long as there is remaining free credits in your account, the data of your solutions will be preserved by the provisioned disk after you stop the solutions even if you don’t have a credit card in your account.
+Assuming there are free credits remaining in your account, the data of your solutions will be preserved by the provisioned disk after you stop the solutions even if you don’t have a credit card in your account.
 The data will be available and accessible after you restart the solutions.
-The free credits is valid for 30 days after initial use.
-Your solutions will be deleted automatically if the following scenario is detected: there is no remaining valid free credits and there is no valid credit card in your account.
+The free credits are valid for 30 days after initial use.
+Your solutions will be deleted automatically if the following scenario is detected: there are no remaining valid free credits and there is no valid credit card in your account.

-Please check your SPAM folder.
-The activation email could be sent to your SPAM folder.
-If you can’t find it in SPAM folder, and does not receive verification email in your mailbox after resending the verification email, please contact [email protected] so that we can assist you with manual email verification process.
+Please check your spam folder.
+The activation email could be sent to your spam folder.
+If you can’t find it in your spam folder, and do not receive the verification email in your mailbox after resending the verification email, please contact [email protected] so that we can assist you with the manual email verification process.

 Please see Graph Gurus episode 24, where we presented “How to Build Innovative Applications with a Native Graph Database”.